A look at some of the classic merchandise

 to the factory.
 Those people that sent in their recalled train(s) received a replacement and a random train/car.

-back the same theme like Magic Railroad.
-The characters like Stanley and Mud-Covered Thomas had “As seen in the
+2009 brought back the same theme like Magic Railroad.
+The characters like Stanley and Mud-Covered Thomas had “As

-Great Discovery” packaging.
-Two characters that appeared for one episode/scene were introduced this year, Smudger
+seen in the Great Discovery” packaging.
+Two characters that appeared for one episode/scene were introduced this

-and Proteus.
+year, Smudger and Proteus.
 The “Talking Railway Series” was also introduced in this year.
-The characters in the range
+The characters

-had a special magnet casing which went over a special piece of track said a command along with the name of the engine.
-2009
+in the range had a special magnet casing which went over a special piece of track said a command along with the name of the

-also saw the end of character cards.
-With the Hero of the Rails movie, the packaging for Hiro, Patchwork Hiro, Victor,
+engine.
+2009 also saw the end of character cards.
+With the Hero of the Rails movie, the packaging for Hiro, Patchwork

-and Kevin had Hero of the Rails trim.
-These were released in mid-2009, but not seen for another few months (in the movie),
+Hiro, Victor, and Kevin had Hero of the Rails trim.
+These were released in mid-2009, but not seen for another few months (in

-and Captain) with the same packaging style.
-It saw the introduction of yet another line, “Early Engineers”.
+Dash, Ferdinand, and Captain) with the same packaging style.
+It saw the introduction of yet another spin-off line, “Early

 In 2011, RC2 Learning Curve was in acquisition by TOMY who took over the Wooden Railway

 licence, but only for as short time.
 As of 2013, Mattel and Fisher Price reintroduced The Thomas Wooden Railway at the same